Forge-Sign/852Hz-Breath-Coherence-Protocol/README.md

 **This is a working method, actively researched and personally tested—NOT just a concept.**

 Despite promising preliminary results, my progress is hindered by limited access to high-density EEG equipment (256+ channels) and the absence of rigorous clinical validation necessary to advance these methods toward recognized standards.
 I am seeking collaboration or facility access that could support these efforts.
 Even an opportunity to observe research would be an invaluable stepping point.

+⚠️ Security Reminder: Always verify the source of files and links before opening.
+Beware of phishing attempts that may mimic trusted sources.